 Sometimes just moving the sofa and chairs gives your room a fresh look for spring.
 Take a look at each room and see what furniture shifts make sense.

 If you’re feeling crafty, repaint some of your furniture to brighten it for spring.
-Consider making over outdoor furniture this way, too, not just indoor furniture.
+Consider making over outdoor furniture this way, too.

 A fresh coat of paint can work wonders, and that’s especially true on trim, baseboards and crown moldings.

-Refreshing these surfaces won’t cost you nearly as much as painting a whole room.
+Refreshing these surfaces won’t cost you nearly as much as painting a whole room, either.

 Gather some yellow flowers — any kind will do — and place them in a yellow container.
 Instant springtime.